Sharpstown, Houston: Culture, parks, and recreation

 The city operates Sharpstown Park and the Sharpstown Golf Course along Bellaire Boulevard, in Sharpstown Country Club Estates Harbor Town Addition.
 In 2003 Wendy Grossman of the Houston Press said that the course "looks like a rundown city park with yellow paint chipping off the curb."
 The course has an on-site pro shop and an on-site restaurant behind the shop.
 An employee in the on-site pro shop stated that Sharpstown Park Golf Course was the flattest course in the city.
 The golf course first opened in the 1950s as the Sharpstown Country Club Golf Course.
 At the time it housed fifty sand traps, five lakes, and a special kind of grass.
 The lakes had bass and perch.
 In 1964 the $50,000 Houston Golf Classic was at the golf course.
 In 1976, the owners of the course had not made a payment on their $5 million mortgage in five years, leading to the course's closure.
 The City of Houston proceeded to buy about two-thirds of the course two years later; real estate developers bought the rest of the course.
-The course is the home course of the Lee High School golf team; the school is about 4 mi from the course.
+The course is the home course of the Wisdom High School golf team; the school is about 4 mi from the course.

 The city operates the Sharpstown Green Park at 6300 Sharpview Drive.
 The city operates the Sharpstown Community Center at 6600 Harbor Town Drive.

 Bonham Park, a city park, is in Sharpstown original Section 3.
 E. L. Crain Park, another city park, is in Sharpstown Country Club Terrace Section 3.
 Lansdale Park is in Country Club Terrace Section 2.

 Sharpstown has a little league called Sharpstown Little League that plays at Bayland Park.

 In 2007, the group Neighborhood Centers Inc. announced that it would build the Gulfton Neighborhood Campus at the intersection of Rookin Street and High Star Drive when it raises $20 million.
 The Baker-Ripley Neighborhood Center opened in 2010 and now offers a wide range of services including after school programs, a medical clinic, financial center, fitness classes, and ESL.